bfeitknecht/vault/vault/sem2/AuW/UE/bf/AuW-u01-bf.md

 #### c.
 Let $G$ be 2-connected.
 Let $(u, v, w)$ be a path of length 2 in $G$.
 Show that we can extend this path to a cycle, i.e. that $G$ contains a cycle in which $u$, $v$, and $w$ are adjacent vertices.

+By Satz von Menger we know that there exist k internal-vertex-disjunct u-v-paths